InRule/DevOpsServices/doc/Notifications.md

      |Configuration Key | Comments
     --- | ---
-    |Teams.**TeamsWebhookUrl**| The URL or list of URL's corresponding to the channels to which the messages are posted by InRule CI/CD.
+    |Teams.**TeamsWebhookUrl**| The URL or list of URL's corresponding to the channels to which the messages are posted by InRule DevOps.
 Webhooks URL's for multiple channels can be provided and multiple combinations can be configured for different purposes under new configuration section with type "Teams".